Why enterprises need a governed runtime between AI intent and consequence.

 The problem

-Organizations are adding AI features to enterprise systems quickly, but most implementations stay narrow and brittle:
+Organizations are adding AI features to enterprise systems quickly, but many implementations still govern consequence through scattered conventions:

-These systems may look intelligent, but they often lack durable state, governed execution, and reliable operator control.
+These systems may look intelligent, but they often lack explicit world state, simulation before commitment, policy-governed action, and reliable operator control.

 The missing layer

 Enterprise systems of record already exist.
 Models already exist.
-What is missing is the runtime layer between them.
+What is missing is the runtime layer between AI intent and real-world consequence.

 That layer has to do more than invoke a model.
-It has to coordinate state, events, policies, approvals, handoffs, and tool access over time.
+It has to coordinate state, events, policies, simulations, approvals, handoffs, evidence, and tool access over time.

 world-runtime is meant to fill that gap.